webitprog/rsschool-cv/cv.md

 ### Briefly About Myself:

 Starting with the layout of a school site in a computer science lesson, I realized that I really like creating a live design, and later uploading it to the Internet.
-I very much desire to take a high position in this difficult business, which I love.<br>
+I very much desire to take a high position in this difficult business, which I love.
+BYE.<br>

 ---